argoproj-labs/hera/docs/getting-started/quick-start.md

 ## Hello World on an existing Argo installation

-If you or your organization are already running on Argo and you're interested in using Hera to write your Workflow definitions, you will need to set up some variables in `hera.shared.global_config`.
+If you or your organization are already running on Argo and you're interested in using Hera to write your Workflow definitions, you will need to set up some config variables in `hera.shared.global_config`.
 Copy the following as a basis and fill in the blanks.

 ```py
 from hera.workflows import Steps, Workflow, script